andyprata/vmetrics/README.md

 diff ./expected_output/validation_metrics_raikoke.txt ./user_output/validation_metrics_raikoke.txt
 ```

-These verification files are included in this repository for testing and can be found under `expected_output` folder.
+These verification files are included in this repository for testing and can be found under the `expected_output` folder.
 Expected result is no difference.
 If you have any issues with the installation or running of this package please contact Andrew Prata (andrew.prata@bsc.es) or Arnau Folch (arnau.folch@bsc.es).